gSchool/DNA-release-2/02-Phase-1/02b-dso-teams.md

 ### !end-callout

 ### Product Owner:
-Product Owners represent the organization, and are responsible for working with the Digital Services Development team.
-Some responsibilities include prioritizing development of features and functionality, defining acceptance criteria for features, and providing demonstrations and reviews to the organization’s stakeholders.
-The Product Owner is ultimately accountable for the success of the digital service.
+Product Owners manage the Agile process, and are ultimately responsible for the success of the product.
+They are responsible for prioritizing development of features and functionality, defining acceptance criteria for features, and providing demonstrations/reviews to stakeholders.
+Sometimes dual-hatted as the Product Manager.

 ### Product Manager:
-Product Managers work closely with the user community to ensure that the requirements reflect the needs and priorities of the user community, and align to mission objectives.
+Product Managers are responsible for working closely with the requirements and user community to ensure that requirements reflect their needs, priorities and align to mission objectives.
+Sometimes dual-hatted as the Product Owner.

 ### Software Developers (Engineers) – Front-End:
-Front-End Software Developers/Engineers work individually and/or as a team with User Experience Designers (specifically Interaction Designers) to develop front-end functionality and user interfaces supportive of the vision set forth by the organization.
+Front End Software Developers/Engineers individually and/or as a team develop front-end functionality and interfaces to support the organization’s vision (design and write code).

 ### Software Developers (Engineers) – Back-End:
 Back-End Software Developers/Engineers develop the functionality behind the scenes to support data capture, data transfer, and/or other back-end functionality.

 ### User Experience Designers:
-User Experience Designers are individuals who focus on making intuitive design choices relating to visual design, interaction design, and user interface design.
-User Experience Designers work with Front-End Software Developers to support front-end functionality and a user interface consistent with the vision set forth by the organization.
+User Experience Designers design the way a user will interact with the product, how it will look, and how it will work; working with front-end developers, they then make sure the product logically flows and visually communicates.

 ### Content Development:
 Content Development teams or individuals build content and realize the vision set forth by the organization, while following a digital content strategy.